conventional-changelog/conventional-commits-detector/README.md

 # conventional-commits-detector

-> Detect what commit message convention your repository is using.
+> :mag: Detect what commit message convention your repository is using.

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->